-In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to standalone financial statements and such internal financial controls were operating effectively as at March 31, 2020, based on the internal financial controls with reference to standalone financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the "Guidance Note").
+Material deficiencies in the financial reporting processes have been identified in a stream of revenue of the radio business ('pure money') of the Company as described below.
+Further, the Company has departed from the requirements of applicable Ind AS specified under section 133 of the Act, as described below.
+In our opinion, because of the effects / possible effects of these material weaknesses on the achievement of the objectives of the internal control criteria, the Company has not maintained adequate internal financial controls with reference to the revised standalone financial statements and such internal financial controls were not operating effectively as at 31 March 2020, based on the criteria established by the Company considering the essential components of such internal controls stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the 'Guidance Note').